skerkour/bloom/README.md

 Do you no longer trust tech monopolies with your data?<br/>
-Are you tired of your privacy being invaded by advertisers? <br/>
+Are you done with your privacy being invaded by advertisers? <br/>
 Are you tired of being abused by Big Companies?

 **We are too.
 So, we built Bloom.**